exec85/FTB/README.md

 # FUT Trade Buddy (FTB) installation guide

 This installation guide will help you setting up our FUT Trade Buddy Chrome Extension and will guide you through all settings FTB has to offer.
 Please exactly follow this guide to make sure everything is setup correctly before you start using FTB.
-If you need any kind of support, please feel free to open a support-ticket on our Discord server here: https://discord.gg/hFfmPxTn96
+If you need any kind of support, please feel free to open a support ticket on our Discord server: https://discord.gg/hFfmPxTn96

 ## Index